JohnAustinDev/osis-converters/ReadMe.md

 These xulsword specific .conf file entries may be inluded:

-* `LangSortOrder = AaBbCcDdEe...` is used by xulsword to sort the keys of a dictionary/glossary in original alphabetical order.
+* `LangSortOrder = AaBbCcDdEe...` Is used by xulsword to sort the keys of a dictionary/glossary in original alphabetical order.
+* `AudioCode = SOMECODE` Sometimes multiple modules will use the same audio files, such as when a translation has multiple modules with different scripts.
+This allows all these modules to reference the same audio files.

 ## Comparison of OSIS files to CrossWire OSIS